 Artillery Ridge - Dutch Country Roads

 History buffs looking for the full Civil War-era experience should jump at the chance to stay at Artillery Ridge.
 The site is the closest campground to the famous Gettysburg battlefields and provides guests with the opportunity to explore the grounds the same way many of the soldiers did: by horseback.
-In addition to the guided tours, guests can view a model battlefield diorama and explore the Gettysburg Ghost Lab.
+In addition to the guided tours, visitors can view a model battlefield diorama and explore the Gettysburg Ghost Lab.

 Virginia’s Beach - Pennsylvania’s Great Lakes Region

 Take a plunge into the great outdoors at Virginia’s Beach campground located on the beautiful shores of Lake Erie.
 Relax and enjoy the unique, lakefront atmosphere situated on 45 acres, with 1,100 feet of easy-access beach while staying at the campground.
 Visitors can stay at a classic campsite with a tent or take a modern approach and stay in one of the site’s newly improved lakefront cottages or cabins.
 Because of its proximity to the lake, Virginia’s Beach is a great place for swimming, jet skiing, fishing and boating.
+New in 2015 are larger and improved lakefront cottage sites, and picnic and campfires sites on the beach!

 Leonard Harrison & Colton Point State Parks - Pennsylvania Wilds

 On the east rim of the Pine Creek Gorge, the 585-acre Leonard Harrison State Park offers spectacular vistas and scenic views of Pennsylvania’s natural beauty.
 After a night at one of the park’s traditional camping facilities, hike the surrounding rugged terrain where the opportunities for sightseeing are endless.
 Hikers can view dramatic rock outcrops, waterfalls and wildlife while exploring the trails.
-Visitors can also enjoy beautiful scenery at Colton Point State Park, along the west rim of Pine Creek Gorge.
+Visitors can also enjoy beautiful scenery at Colton Point State Park along the west rim of Pine Creek Gorge.
 The 368-acre park resonates with the rustic charm of the Civilian Conservation Corps era of the 1930s.